microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing Data Analytics with SQL Server 2019.md

 - View available service endpoints.
 - Drill down information on pods, including accessing Grafana dashboards and Kibana logs.

-> If you are prompted on any of the following screens for a username and password, enter the same username and password combination you chose when creating the cluster.
+> **Note**: If you are prompted on any of the following screens for a username and password, enter the same username and password combination you chose when creating the cluster.
 By default, the username is `admin`.

 1. Switch to Azure Data Studio.